Parliamentary.ai

 Overview

-This bill amends the Regency Acts 1937 to 1953, increasing the number of people who can act as Counsellors of State.
-It adds Prince Edward, the Earl of Wessex, and Princess Anne, the Princess Royal, to those who can perform royal duties on behalf of the monarch if needed.
+This bill amends the Regency Acts 1937 to 1953, increasing the number of individuals who can act as Counsellors of State.
+It formally adds Prince Edward, the Earl of Wessex, and Princess Anne, the Princess Royal, to the list of those eligible to perform royal duties on behalf of the monarch when they are unable to do so.

 Description